dnanexus/dxda/README.md

 ## Creating and filtering manifest files

-For convenience, the `create_manifest.py` file in the `scripts/` directory is one way to create manifest files for the download agent.
+For convenience, the `create_manifest.py` file in the `scripts/` directory is the recommended way to create manifest files for the download agent.
 This script requires that the [dx-toolkit](https://github.com/dnanexus/dx-toolkit) is installed on your system and that you are logged in to the DNAnexus platform.
 An example of how it can be used:

 ```bash
 python3 create_manifest.py "Project:/Folder" --recursive --output_file "myfiles.manifest.json.bz2"